liangyy113/starter-hugo-academic/content/authors/admin/_index.md

     - course: MSc. in Education
       institution: the University of Edinburgh, the United Kingdom
       year: 2016
-    - course: BSc. in English (Business and Medical Englsih)
+    - course: BSc. in English (Business and Medical English)
       institution: the Southern Medical University, China
       year: 2015